“How great is our press secretary?” asked a meme posted on July 31, 2020, with more than 2,000 comments and shares.

 As part of our research for this investigation, Snopes also noticed the following:

 - The Facebook URL /USFirstLady leads to a page named first lady of the United States.
-It is also run from Macedonia, and on the right-hand side of the Facebook page, an associated website is listed that has published false stories.
+It is also run from North Macedonia, and on the right-hand side of the Facebook page, an associated website is listed that has published false stories.

-- In December 2019, Snopes also spotted a group named MAGA that was run from Macedonia.
+- In December 2019, Snopes also spotted a group named MAGA that was run from North Macedonia.
 It had 30,000 members and two admins.

 - The page Police and LEOs racked up at least 192,917 likes before it was removed sometime this year.
-It was managed from Macedonia, India, and the Philippines.
+It was managed from North Macedonia, India, and the Philippines.

-- The page managers for Love Native Americans also resided in Macedonia.
+- The page managers for Love Native Americans also resided in North Macedonia.
 The page was active during the last U.S. presidential election in 2016, only to be removed sometime this year between March 11 and May 19.
 It had at least 118,000 likes, and featured photographs and artwork of Native Americans, as well as memes showcasing U.S. law enforcement, American nostalgia, and small cabins.

 It’s not clear for how long the Kayleigh McEnany OFFICIAL group was active, although a Bing archive of a now-defunct page called Conservative Train appears to show a man named Miki Jovanovski attempting to recruit the first 100 members to Kayleigh McEnany OFFICIAL in June 2020.
 The group’s membership exploded over the following two months.
 At the same time, the U.S. was experiencing the aftermath of the killing of George Floyd, a Black man, while in police custody.
 Conspiracy theories also ran rampant on Facebook about racial justice, COVID-19, and a variety of other political subjects, all in the run-up to the election, perhaps sending partisans to their corners to become members in more Facebook groups that support their politics.